Bounded-Abstention Pairwise Learning to Rank: Experiments

 \paragraph{Setup}

 For each experimental dataset, we train rankers on the training set.
 Then, for each target coverage $c\in\{.99, .95, .90, .85, .80, .75, .70\}$, we calibrate $\hat{\beta}_c$ on the calibration set.
 Then, we compute the metrics of interest on the test set.
-Each dataset provide five default folds, and in each fold the training, calibration (validation), and test splits are already predefined.
-Hence, we repeat the above procedure for each of the five default folds provided in each dataset.
+Each dataset provide five default folds (except \texttt{Yahoo} which contains two default folders) and in each fold the training, calibration (validation), and test splits are already predefined.
+Hence, we repeat the above procedure for each of the default folds provided in each dataset.